 How often should I have an eye test?

-Our eyes rarely hurt when something is wrong with them, so having regular eye tests is important to help detect potentially harmful conditions.
 The NHS recommends that you should get your eyes tested every two years (more often if advised by your ophthalmic practitioner or optometrist).

 An NHS sight (eye) test is free of charge for certain people including if you: